WheelerShigley/Minecraft-Mods/FabricMods/Diegetic/readme.md

    - [Recovery Compass](https://minecraft.wiki/w/Recovery_Compass): shows relative coordinates
    - [Slimeball](https://minecraft.wiki/w/Slimeball): shows if you're in a [slime-chunk](https://minecraft.wiki/w/Slime#Slime_chunks)

-The tools used to measure information may be subject to change.
+The items used to measure information may be subject to change.

-To reload your configurations, run "/diegetic reload" (requires op).

 ---